filmil/tim011-tools/README.md

 [ANSI CP/M Emulator](https://github.com/jhallen/cpm)

 Since that emulator emulates Z80 at full speed of host processor, pauses were introduced in video memory access, to kind-of simulate the speed of real TIM-011.
-Take note that speed of emulator nad real TIM-011 aren't the same.
+Take note that speed of emulator and real TIM-011 aren't the same.

 Modified emulator can be found inside CPMEmulator directory.
 To compile it, for now you'll need Linux and these libraries:

 * for Debian/Ubuntu-based distributions: libx11-dev libxext-dev
 * for Arch-based distributions: lib32-libx11 lib32-libxext

+Window and video display code was taken from an old project of mine (an assignment I gave to students a couple of years back, where thay had to implement iz x86 assembly basic pixel drawing functions into a video memory matrix, while I provided them with all the surrounding code for simulating such video output).

 The modifications to the emulator: